 For the first 15 months from account opening, there is no APR on both new purchases and balance transfers.
 Following that introductory period, the APR goes up to 12.99 percent to 22.99 percent, subject to your credit standing.

-During the initial 60 days, Slate® from Chase, you can do balance transfer at no charge.
+During the initial 60 days, Slate® from Chase, you can do balance transfers at no charge.

 - $0 Annual fee.